Loginistaken/Next-Generation-Road-Safety-Intelligence-System/RSIS mobile.md

 RSIS mobile client: a cross-platform app that turns ordinary smartphones into powerful, privacy-aware road-safety nodes.

-What it is, how it works, why it matters, and what it feels like to use it — all slowly and clearly.
+What it is, how it works, why it matters, and what it feels like to use it.

 What is the RSIS mobile app, in plain words?